 In terms of specific numbers, most lenders want to see a minimum score of 620 for conventional mortgages and only 500 to 580 for government-backed FHA, VA and USDA loans.
 And some lenders may go even lower — if you have strong financials to back up your application.

-Here are the general minimums for the most popular types of home loans:
+Here are the typical minimum credit scores for the most popular types of home loans:

+If you’re wondering what credit score is needed to buy a house with no money down, USDA or VA loans, if you qualify, might be a good option.
 Keep in mind that you may be able to get around the minimums listed here if the underwriting process allows alternative criteria or you can prove your financial soundness.
-But remember, the best rates and terms go to borrowers with scores of 740 and up.
+But remember, the best rates and terms go to borrowers with scores of 760 and up.

 What credit score do mortgage lenders look at?

-About 90% of lenders use your FICO Score, the most widely used among other credit scores.
+Ninety percent of lenders use the FICO Score when making lending decisions.
 But different loan types use different FICO Score versions.

-When applying for a mortgage, a lender will likely pull these three scores:
+When applying for a mortgage, a lender likely pulls these three scores(4):